pnrobinson/chc2go/README.rst

 .. code-block:: java

-    $ java -jar CHC2GO.jar stats -c mifsud_at_least_two_original_interactions_with_genesymbols.tsv \
+    $ java -jar GOtools.jar stats -c mifsud_at_least_two_original_interactions_with_genesymbols.tsv

 The app requires roughly **39 minutes** to complete.
-The implementation of the algorithm is currentlynot as efficient as possible.
+The implementation of the algorithm is currently not as efficient as possible.

 The output looks like this